haenara-shin/CodingTestChallenges/README.md

 |-- NaverWebToon
 |-- PUBG
 |-- PRogrammers
-# Subdirectories are not shown
+# Subdirectories are not shown.
 ```